Volunteer in South Africa

 Volunteering in South Africa is an experience like no other.
 From the heat of the mighty Limpopo River on its northern border with Zimbabwe, to the waddling penguins of the Southern Cape, South Africa is one of the world’s most diverse, vibrant and fascinating countries.
-It is the perfect destination to combine conservation or community volunteering, with a journey of exploration and discovery.
+It is the perfect destination to combine conservation or community volunteering with a journey of exploration and discovery.

-In addition to the vital conservation and community work on our volunteer projects, South Africa is also home to the iconic Table Mountain (Cape Town), the most well-known national park in Africa (Kruger), and one of the greatest driving routes in the world (Garden Route).
+In addition to the vital conservation and community work on our volunteer projects, South Africa is also home to the iconic Table Mountain (Cape Town), the most well-known national park in Africa (Kruger), and one of the greatest driving routes in the world (the Garden Route).
 We can advise and book tours and excursions, both guided or independent, to the country’s main and off-the-beaten-track attractions – giving you the opportunity to experience the country as, or with, a local.

 Volunteer projects in South Africa